viamrobotics/docs/docs/modular-resources/create/_index.md

        "go.viam.com/utils"
 )

-// Then, use the following in your functions to generate log messages:
+// Then, use the following in your functions to generate log messages as needed:
 // Log with severity warning:
 b.logger.Warnf("error message", b.Name(), err.Error())
 // Log with severity info: